The Local Governing Body

 Governors have a clear understanding of how the pupil premium grant and physical education and sport funding are used.

-The Governing Body at Kimberley Primary School is made up of members of the local and school community, all acting on a voluntary basis.
+Our LGB is made up of members of the local and school community, all acting on a voluntary basis.
 We have a mixture of local authority, parent and staff governors as well as members who have been co-opted from the local community.
 Each member brings a different perspective and set of skills to the governing body.

-We are responsible for ensuring that the school is run to promote pupil achievement and constantly striving to make sure every child reaches their full potential.
+The LGB is responsible for ensuring that the school is run to promote pupil achievement and constantly striving to make sure every child reaches their full potential.

-We are required to have a strong focus on three core strategic functions:
+The LGB is required to have a strong focus on three core strategic functions:

 As well as attending formal governing body meetings, we all play an active part within school and attend governor training sessions on various educational issues to help us in our role.
 We are also responsible for ensuring that school policies are reviewed regularly, ensuring compliance with relevant regulations/legislation.